Ethan-Tiller/individualGithubs/README.md

-# FantasyGens Team GitHub Profiles
+# Fantasy Gens Team GitHub Profiles

-Welcome to the FantasyGens project!
+Welcome to the Fantasy Gens project!
 Below are the GitHub profiles of our team members.
 Feel free to explore our individual contributions and other projects:

 - [Ethan Tiller](https://github.com/Ethan-Tiller)
 - [Maxwell Blevins](https://github.com/MaxwellABlevins)